deenamanick/Fullstack-course/Backend-bootcamp.md

  ├── 📄 server.js      # Very clean, only used to start the server
  └── 📄 .env           # Secret configuration
 ```

-### Why does the industry follow this?
-1. **Separation of Concerns:** Each file has exactly one job.
-If there is a database error, you know to look in the `models/` folder.
-2. **Teamwork:** Multiple developers can work on different files at the same time without creating conflicts.
+*Why use it?* It creates a strict separation of concerns, allowing multiple developers to work on different files (routes vs database) simultaneously without conflicts.

-3. **Scalability:** As the app grows from 10 routes to 1,000 routes, the folder structure keeps everything organized.
+### 2. The Modern Standard: Decoupled Monorepo & Edge Architecture
+While MVC is great for a single server, modern large-scale SaaS applications (like the Jeevi platform) use a **Decoupled 3-Plane Architecture** designed for extreme scale and speed:

+*   **Frontend (View):** Completely separated.
+A purely static Single Page Application (React/Vite) hosted on edge networks (like Cloudflare Pages).
+*   **Backend (Controller):** No longer a constantly running server.
+Instead, it is an Edge-Native Serverless API (Cloudflare Workers) that spins up instantly across the globe.
+*   **Database (Model):** Highly distributed databases (like Cloudflare D1/SQLite) operating at the edge to ensure zero latency, with complex analytics offloaded to object storage (Cloudflare R2).

+*Why use it?* By completely decoupling the frontend from the backend and running the backend at the "edge" (as close to the user as possible), you achieve infinite scalability, zero server maintenance, and blazing fast speeds.

-*Tip: After you finish this bootcamp, challenge yourself to split your Day 5 API into this industry-standard folder structure!*
+*Tip: After you finish this bootcamp, try splitting your Day 5 API into the MVC folder structure first to practice organization!*

 ## Student Checklist